lbt/git-pkg/README.rst

-This tools supports managing rpm packaging (spec files and patches) from a git tree.
+This tool supports managing rpm packaging (spec files and patches) from a git tree.

 Why is it needed?
 =================